rootlifted/n4h/docs/_posts/2020-05-19-get-the-pipewrench.md

 root@f749d99eff10:/# <b>&block;</b>
 </pre>

-**`sort`** will obviously sort the records.
-And then the next unknown seems to count the number of occurrences of each unique string ... almost like `SELECT FIELD, COUNT(ID) FROM TABLE GROUP BY FIELD` would have done in SQL.
+*"**`sort`** will obviously order the lines.
+And then the next "unknown" (**`uniq -c`**) ostensibly counts the number of occurrences of each unique string ... almost like `SELECT FIELD, COUNT(ID) FROM TABLE GROUP BY FIELD` would have done in SQL."*

-Spot on.
+Spot on!
 And keep those SQL skills on hand if you have them because there are many more text analogies of SQL queries to come.

-Next time I'll be showing the tip of the sort iceberg (to illustrate how deep the rabbit-hole goes on a single command, and there are hundreds of commands).
-I will also show you the **`wget`** command to pull down some data from the IntarWebz.
+Next time I'll be lifting **`sort`**'s skirt to illustrate just how much more hidden power there is to a single command (and there are hundreds of commands).
+I might also show you the **`wget`** command to pull down some data to experiment with from the IntarWebz.